mayurjobanputra/ai-issue-resolver/README.md

 ### Generating AI PRs from Issues

 1. Create a new issue describing the desired changes
-2. Add the `axiotree-langchain-ai-pr` label to the issue
+2. Add the `ai-issue-resolver` label to the issue
 3. The action will:
    - Analyze the issue using the configured LLM
    - Generate appropriate code changes
    - Create a new PR with the changes
-   - Tag the PR with `axiotree-langchain-ai-pr`
+   - Tag the PR with `ai-issue-resolver`

 Example issue:
 ```markdown